Prev

 I have used overcast lighting, to show the forms without misleading patches of bright sunlight.
 With some sections of the drawing, I have needed to wait for overcast light to be sure of the final tonal relationships that I’ve used.
 The meshes drawn over the forms are extremely important for the accurate expression of the forms and orientation of the surfaces.

 One could argue that the energy and time spent on this one drawing is extravagant, and that I’d be better served putting that time into producing more drawings of a simpler nature.
-That may prove to be the better course of action - I just know that I wanted to try to keep developing this drawing to a satisfactory level of finish.
-I believe that the ‘finish’ achievable in such a charcoal drawing is an important aspect of the artwork, and that I am learning much that will help my future drawings.
+That may have been a better course of action - I can remember that I wanted to try to keep developing this drawing to a satisfactory level of finish.
+I believe that the ‘finish’ achievable in such a charcoal drawing is an important aspect of the artwork, and that I was hoping to learning things that may help any future charcoal drawings.

-This drawing has been taking a lot of time to develop, because:
+This drawing had been taking a lot of time to develop, because:

-1) I’ve been enjoying trying to capture the subtleties within the forms and surfaces experienced - the finer the level of detail desired, the greater the amount of work required;
+1) I had been enjoying trying to capture the subtleties within the forms and surfaces experienced - the finer the level of detail desired, the greater the amount of work required;

-2) It has been taking a while to develop the ‘finished’ lines used to express the cross-sectional shapes and surface orientation of the various forms, along with the tonal rendering - these lines, to be highly successful, require considerable precision;
+2) It took considerable time to develop the finished ‘felt’ lines used to express the cross-sectional shapes and surface orientation of the various forms, along with the tonal rendering - these lines, to be highly successful, required a lot of concentration and considerable precision (even with very calm weather conditions);

-3) The media have been difficult to manage - the paper is good for pastel (and lots of reworking), but seems to have too much tooth for the level of finish I’m trying to achieve with charcoal - also, the charcoal pencils have been producing a different type of mark on the paper to natural charcoal, and have been blunting the pencil sharpeners quite quickly;
+3) The media had been difficult to manage - the paper was good for pastel work (even allowing a fair amount of re-working), but seemed to have too much ‘tooth’ for the level of finish I was hoping to achieve with charcoal.
+Also, the charcoal pencils produced different types of marks on this paper to those made using natural charcoal, and have been blunting the pencil sharpeners quite quickly;

 4) The weather has been generally very windy and wet, making it difficult to get fine control or continuity.

-Even though this drawing is not finished, it clearly shows that forms can be expressed well using a combination of carefully observed tones with an overlay of grids and/or repeated ‘felt’ cross-sectional lines.
-I am very happy with the results I have achieved to this stage.
+Even though this drawing was not finished, it clearly shows that subtle forms can be expressed well using a combination of carefully observed tones with an overlay of grids and/or repeated ‘felt’ cross-sectional lines.
+I am very happy with the results I achieved to this stage.

 Detail 1: